EDA-202420-SEC03-G02/Laboratorio2-G02/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

-1. David Felipe Alvarez Rodriguez.df.alvarezr1.
+1. David Felipe Alvarez Rodriguez.df.alvarezr1@uniandes.edu.co,202410841
-1. Daniel Esteban Matabajoy d.matabajoy
+1. Daniel Esteban Matabajoy d.matabajoy@uniandes.edu.co,202326861
-1. Julian Sanchez . j.sanchezf@uniandes.edu.co
+1. Julian Sanchez . j.sanchezf@uniandes.edu.co,202412119

 [Back to top](#sample-conflicts)